a2ankitrai/2KX7/Java/Thread_n_Concurrency.md

 **newSingleThreadExecutor.** A single-threaded executor creates a single worker thread to process tasks, replacing it if it dies unexpectedly.
-Tasks are guaranteed to be processed sequentially according to the order imposed by the task queue (FIFO, LIFO, priority order).4
+Tasks are guaranteed to be processed sequentially according to the order imposed by the task queue (FIFO, LIFO, priority order).

 **newScheduledThreadPool.** A fixed-size thread pool that supports delayed and periodic task execution, similar to Timer.